Jump to main content

 Further Information

-If you need to know more about deductions for home loan interest you can ring the IRD at 187 8088 or obtain information on the following links.
+If you need to know more about deductions for home loan interest you can ring the Inland Revenue Department at 187 8088 or obtain information on the following links.